Chinese Green Glazed Pottery Vessel | Circa 206 B.C. - 220 A.D.

 Description

 This remarkable green-glazed pottery vessel is a fine example of Han Dynasty ceramic craftsmanship, dating to the height of early imperial China.
-Measuring approximately 5 inches tall by 7 inches wide, it is adorned with molded relief designs of humans and animals, echoing the symbolic and artistic traditions of the period.
-Green-glazed ceramics of this type were created as funerary wares, placed in tombs to honor the deceased and provide them with protection and prosperity in the afterlife.
+Adorned with molded relief designs of humans and animals, it reflects the symbolic and artistic traditions of the period.
+Green-glazed ceramics of this type were commonly created as funerary wares, placed within tombs to honor the deceased and provide them with protection and prosperity in the afterlife.

 Features